 The third best spot is in blue along the sides of the road.
 You're still close to the castle to get an awesome view of the projection show, but you're also not far back enough on Main Street, U.S.A. among the crush of the crowds.

 There are far worse places to watch Happily Ever After, but for the sake of this article we're going to assume you're actually trying to watch the fireworks.
 It's assumed you're not watching them from the Barnstormer or Pirates of the Caribbean.

 The worst place to watch them is the number one spot in red.
 You'll be in a vortex of people coming from all directions, and you could potentially be pushed back into Casey's or The Plaza where you and your kids will be struggling to see over the crowds.
 The one saving grace is you're up on the curb so you do have some height advantage of the people in front of you, but if you're not up front, good luck.

-The second worst place to view the fireworks is straight down Main Street.
-You’ll be bumped and bruised as people try to get closer to the castle, your kids will not be able to see so you’ll have to lift them up somehow and a stroller is just going to be a nightmare to maneuver.
-Not only that, the road is sloped upwards so you may or may not be able to see the bottom part of the castle.
+The second worst place to view the fireworks is straight down Main Street, U.S.A.
+You'll be bumped and bruised as people try to get closer to the castle, your kids will not be able to see so you'll have to lift them up somehow and a stroller is just going to be a nightmare to maneuver.
+Not only that, but the road is also sloped upwards so you may or may not be able to see the bottom part of the castle.

 The third worst place may also be secretly the best place.
 In yellow by the train station you're very far back — you will not get the full effect of the show, as you won't be able to make out the details of the projection onto the castle.
 Why may it be the best though?
 Well, you'll be one of the first to leave the park and you can get a head start on getting back to your resort!